-A collaboration between the National Wildlife Federation, CT Forest and Parks Association, and the LEGO® Community Fund U.S.
+A collaboration between the National Wildlife Federation, Springfield Public Schools, the Connecticut Forest and Park Association, and the LEGO® Community Fund U.S.

 These gardens will not only provide much needed habitat for monarch butterflies and other important pollinators, but will serve as key outdoor classrooms and learning centers for students to engage in what the National Wildlife Federation calls Green STEM: environment-based learning to increase students' experiences and learning in science, technology, engineering, and math (STEM).

 As part of the program, each of the schools participated in a day-long professional development training held at the Environmental Center for Our Schools (ECOS) headquarters in Springfield.
 Educators learned about the ecology and habitat needs of pollinators, plant and pollinator relationships, learned to assess their own school grounds for wildlife habitat and develop a plan of action for their Monarch Recovery Gardens.
 As well they were introduced to the National Wildlife Federation’s Eco-Schools USA and Schoolyard Habitats® programs, which will provide them with a guiding framework and resources to implement the program at their schools.
 Educators were armed and ready with resources and knowledge to go back to their schools and engage their students in monarch recovery.
 Schools also received a $500 action grant to be used in the development of their gardens.

 The Monarch Mission Recovery Gardens program has been developed to be a long-term program for the schools.
 Specific PreK-12 curriculum is available that provides long-term learning experiences that will allow students to:

 To learn more about the monarch butterfly and how your school can get involved, visit Eco-School USA's Monarch Recovery page.